-There have been no whistleblower reports submitted in 2021/22.
+There have been no whistleblower reports submitted in 2022/23.
 Nor has management been made aware of corruption issues by other channels, and the Board of Directors has also been notified of this.

-In the 2022/23 financial year, all new employees will be asked to complete e-learning courses on compliance, and for current employees, there will be ongoing training in anti-trust and compliance matters.
+In the 2022/23 financial year, all employees have been asked to complete e-learning courses on compliance, GDPR and IT security.